brainrotshiva/GitSecScan/README.md

 ---

 *For responsible disclosure only.
-Built to make the Internet more secure, one repo at a time.*
+Built to make the internet more secure, one repo at a time.*